yingshaoxo/auto_everything/auto_everything/yingshaoxo_python/README.md

 In c, you can define a list with new length in runtime by using memory allocation.
 That allows you to create infinite variables.

+> Anyway, in the end, in Easy programming language, you simply found you can't define a list or dict inside of a list, you can only add string, number, boolean to a list.
+But it is not that bad, it simplifys the programming.
+For example, in SQL table, for each row, there only has basic data types, no list or dict exists.
+But people have used sql to create many software without problems.
+You can think the sql table as a list of dict.
+All are basic types.
+No sub_list in a list, no dict in a list, no list in a dict.

 ### Handle operations between basic variables
 Since you can modify basic variable types, you can also handle operations like "+", "-" symbols, for example, number or string addition, subtraction.